 Actually I finished this one at the very start of 2018 and meant to include it in 2017’s book list but didn’t.
 Jennifer’s super power is words of encouragement, and she provides plenty of motivation in this book about embracing yourself to greatness.
 Yes, it’s more of a religous/Christian approach to empowerment but if you don’t mind that, it’s a fantastic read.
 And even if you do, there are a lot of nuggets of wisdom and perspective worth diving into.

 You might be wondering why Mother Teresa’s No Greater Love is pictured above but not mentioned here.
 It’s because I read parts of it this year in referencing material for my new book.
 And I didn’t think (at the time of this photo) that the difference would matter.
 It’s a great read and definitely worth adding to your reading list and personal library!

-Well that’s it for my top 10 favorite reads from last year.
+Well that’s it for my top 10 favorite reads from 2017.
 There were a few other books I read and started (and am still reading), but these are the all-stars.
-What do you think?
-Have you read any of these?
-Feel free to weigh in by commenting on what I’ve listed here.
-Looking forward to seeing what you have to say!
+My new book Be Solid: How To Go Through Hell & Come Out Whole can be picked up here.
+See you soon!